Teresina R. Havens papers

 Processed by Susan Boone, 2000.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2001-S-0017, Boxes 1-8 renumbered as Boxes 9-16
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2001-S-0017, Boxes 1-8 renumbered as Boxes 9-16

 - Faculty papers